 - Cardholders can choose to transact at any ATM terminal of their choice which offers reliable service and low fees.

-- Upon implementation of the ABCF in April 2021, ATM withdrawal fees are set at PHP 10 to PHP 18, while ATM balance inquiry fees fall between PHP 0 to PHP 2.50.
+- Upon implementation of the ABCF in April 2021, ATM withdrawal fees are set at ₱10 to ₱18, while ATM balance inquiry fees fall between ₱0 to ₱2.50.

 Why Do Banks Need to Adopt the ABCF Model?

 Avoid unwanted charges when using an ATM.
-Be updated with ATM withdrawal charges from other banks in the Philippines as well.
 Refer to this list of local ATM transaction fees and other related service charges.

 ATM Balance Inquiry Fees

-Doing a balance inquiry on your own bank’s ATMs is free of charge.
-However, there’s a minimal fee ranging from PHP 1 to PHP 2 when doing it with other bank’s ATMs.
+Requesting a balance inquiry on your own bank’s ATMs is free of charge.
+However, there’s a minimal fee ranging from ₱1 to ₱2 when doing it at other banks’ ATMs.

 Bank Name | Balance Inquiry Fee |